9 Tips for Successfully Applying for an SBA Disaster Loan Disbursement

 These loan types cover both economic and natural disasters, and have some of the lowest interest rates available.
 Their rates are typically between 2.75% and 3.75% APR, depending on current market conditions.

 The terms of SBA disaster loans are also generous, generally giving a period of repayment of up to 30 years.
-The factors make SBA disaster loans an ideal financing solution for tough times.
+These factors make SBA disaster loans an ideal financing solution during tough times.

 1. Know About the Different SBA Disaster Loan Types